greg-raven/Uncommon-Sense/_drafts/staging.md

 Toward no crimes have men shown themselves so cold-bloodedly cruel as in punishing differences of opinion.
 James Russell Lowell

-Please explain to us why 'Pride Month' is cause for celebration?
-Are we celebrating individuals who are 'brave' enough to act in a manner contrary to God's law?
+Please explain to us why "Pride Month" is cause for celebration?
+Are we celebrating individuals who are "brave" enough to act in a manner contrary to God's law?
 Are we celebrating that God gave them up to dishonorable passions, to a debased mind to do what ought not to be done?
-So are we suppose to lend our approval to those who have the 'guts' to not only live in a way contrary to what God has intended, to break the laws of nature, to mutilate the body of a confused child dragged along by a parent starved for social media attention and more?
-Ask yourself, does our Creator celebrate 'Pride Month?'
+So are we suppose to lend our approval to those who have the "guts" to not only live in a way contrary to what God has intended, to break the laws of nature, to mutilate the body of a confused child dragged along by a parent starved for social media attention and more?
+Ask yourself, does our Creator celebrate "Pride Month?"
 Is this of God?
 No it is not.
 Now, I'm going to be kind, fair and respectful to all who deserve to be treated as such, but I refuse to join in a month of people celebrating that which is contrary to our absolute moral law to which we all are bound, and will all one day give an account of our lives to the Law Giver Himself.
 Now, that is a very sobering realization to those who have been saved, but to unbelievers, all that matters is themselves; and because they live in the flesh, they CAN'T submit to God's law.
 To my fellow Christian brothers and sisters, let us hold fast to our faith, so that we are not misled and we finish our race strong when God calls us home.
 James S. Robinson

 It is a general maxim that all governments find a use for as much money as they can raise.
 Indeed, they have commonly demands for more ...
 I take this as a settled truth, that they will all spend as much as their revenue; that is, will live up to their income.
 James Smith